Coastal Planes RC Club

-Some operate from fields that they own, some rent land, and others use land at no charge to them.
-Club members often put in hours of hard work including mowing grass, seeding, and irrigating to create a smooth area needed—especially for small models with small wheels.
+- Club members often put in hours of hard work—mowing grass, seeding, and irrigating—to create the smooth areas needed, especially for small models with small wheels.

 Our club has improved its site throughout the years by adding fencing and starting stands, as well as a covered pit area with plenty of tables to work on models.
 As is the case with most clubs, a core group of members have put in the time to create these additions to the facility.